zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

               .. type:: string

-            - The payment method has been enabled but needs a review from Mollie to be active.
+            - Mollie needs to review your request for this payment method before it can be activated.

           * - ``pending-external``